rushil-ambati/track-driver-ai/docs/docs.md

 For data collection, NVIDIA drove on a wide variety of physical roads in a diverse set of lighting and weather conditions, mostly across the USA.

-NVIDIA used simulation mixed with real-world training data to test their system prior to implementing it in an actual vehicle.
+NVIDIA used simulation mixed with real-world training data to test their system before implementing it in an actual vehicle.

 ### Existing Trainer/Driver Systems